HPS™ 2.0 Hybrid Performance System

 POSTERIOR RIGID STABILIZATION

-The HPS™ Hybrid Performance System as a posterior rigid stabilization system is intended for posterior rigid stabilization of the thoracolumbar spine as adjunct to fusion for
+The HPS™ Hybrid Performance System as a posterior rigid stabilization system is intended for posterior rigid stabilization of the thoracolumbar spine as adjunct to fusion for the following indications:

 - Degenerative disc disease (defined as back pain of discogenic origin with degeneration of the disc confirmed by history and radiographic studies).